-10 0 Theme 1 [Impacts on St John's Cathedral and grounds] Theme 3 [Relationship to history and heritage] Theme 13 [Overdevelopment] Theme 3 [Relationship to history and heritage] Theme 4 [St John's Hall] Theme 1 [Impacts on St John's Cathedral and grounds] Theme 5 [Development contributions / private benefit] Theme 6 [Impacts on public open space] part of a VPA.
 Submitter notes that the proposal seeks to delist and demolish the local heritage-listed parish hall, which has an important status in the history of ministry on this site.
 Submitter considers that much of the discussion regarding the planning proposal since 2018 has centred around the developer's plans to delist and demolish the parish hall in exchange for public benefit, and that their insistence for this outcome appears to be driven by a desire to increase their profits.
-Submitter makes specific comments on aspects of the proposal that have been offered as public benefits.
+Submitter makes specific comments on aspects of the proposal that have been offered as public benefit and their makes specific comments on aspects of the proposal that have been offered as public benefit.
 Submitter notes that public access to church grounds is not a new public benefit, as this agreement has been in place since 1953.
-Submitter notes that provision of vehicle and pedestrian access arrangements are also not new public benefits, as an agreement was signed in 1991 and is valid until 2041.
-Submitter considers that provision of vehicle access arrangements to allow entry to 180 George is not a public benefit.
-Submitter considers that Council has approached the VPA incorrectly.
-Submitter considers that Council splanning team should only address the merits of the planning proposal without any consideration of the benefits offered in the VPA, and that to do so otherwise is contrary to the EP&A Act and Council's own policy regarding planning agreements.
-Submitter urges decision makers not to let the planning proposal proceed.
+Submitter notes that provision of vehicle and pedestrian access arrangements are also not new public benefit.
+But only for the benefit of winers and tenants of the Queensland Arcade, which is located adjacent to the site.
+Accordingly, it should be categorised as a private benefit; Submitter considers that Council splanning team should only address the merits of the planning proposal without any consideration of the benefits offered in the VPA and that to do so otherwise is contrary to the EP&amp;A Act and Council's own policy regarding planning agreements.
+Submitter unges decision makers not to let the planning proposal proceed.
+Submitter unges decision makers not to let the planning proposal proceed.
 Object Submitter objects the proposal as the tower exceeds the current permissible height limits.
 Submitter raises concerns that the development would set a precedent and open the floodgates to overdevelopment.
 Submitter considers that the proposed development would impose on the historic site.
 Submitter considers that Parramatta is already losing so much of its heritage.
 Submitter considers that there should be some compromise and as much history should be retained as possible, as history cannot be replaced.
 Object Submitter opposes the proposed demolition of the heritage-listed Parish Hall.
 Submitter considers the proposal does not respect Parramatta's character and heritage.
-Submitter considers that Parramatta has lost too many memorable buildings through lack of appreciation of the significance of place and our history.
-Object Submitter considers that the proposal will result in buildings that dominate the pedestrian orientated Centenary Square and the setting of Australia's first Church site.
-Submitter considers that the proposal will impose an overbearing backdrop to the State heritage-listed Cathedral.
+Submitter considers that Parramatta has lost too many memorable buildings through lack of appreciation Theme 4 [St John's Hall] Object Submitter considers that the proposal will result in buildings that dominate the pedestrian orientated Submitter considers that the proposal will impose an overbearing backdrop to the State heritage-listed Cathedral.
 Submitter considers that the proposal will reduce the useability of Centenary Square due to increased overshadowing and the loss of a community meeting place to the development's overbearing appearance.
-Submitter considers that the Anglican Church should not be permitted to profit from the grant of public land and at the expense of public amenity. • • • • No Address Provided Submission Number 292 Submitter from North Parramatta Submission Number 293 Submitter from Ithaca Road, Elizabeth Bay Submission Number 294 153.
+Submitter considers that the Anglican Church should not be permitted to profit from the grant of public open space] No Address Provided Submission Number 292 Submitter from North Parramatta Submission Number 293 Submitter from Ithaca Road, Elizabeth Bay Submission Number 294 153.
 154. 155.